If you're searching for a cheap washing machine, it's definitely a buyers market in 2023.

 Have a look at the list of programs and if you can do without them, it's sure to lower the price.

-Nobody wants to wait ages for a cycle to finish, and finding a washer with a 15-minute quick wash cycle is really a bonus.
+Nobody wants to wait ages for a cycle to finish.
+Finding a washer with a 15-minute quick wash cycle is a real bonus.

-A delayed timer is a great feature as it allows you to start a cycle for when you're sleeping or out of the house.
+A delayed timer is a great feature to have.
+It allows you to start a cycle for when you're sleeping or out of the house.

-Even if you're not forking out more than £500 for a new machine, you can still expect to have one with an A+++ rating.
+Even if you're not forking out more than £500 for a new machine, you can still expect A+++ energy-efficiency.

 An important feature to look out for is how much water is left after the wash cycle.
-This is important as if a lot of water is left it'll take you longer to dry and you'll consume a lot more energy if you're using a tumble dryer.
+If a lot of water is left it'll take you longer to dry.
+You'll also consume a lot more energy if you're using a tumble dryer.

-Also check how much water the washer consumes over a year as a lot of focus is placed on the cost of electricity, but water is also not free and a valuable resource!
+Check how much water the washer consumes over a year.
+A lot of focus is placed on the cost of electricity, but water is also not free and a valuable resource!

 (Be sure to also check out our page on Energy-Saving Washers here)

-Nobody wants a washing machine that drowns out their TV and sounds like an airplane is taking off in the kitchen!
+Nobody wants something that drowns out their TV and sounds like an airplane is taking off in the kitchen!

-Fortunately, the latest models have become a lot quieter.
-Even with a budget washer you should be expecting one to make about 75 db during the high-speed cycle and 55 db during the regular cycle.
+Fortunately, the latest appliances have become a lot quieter.
+Even with a budget washer, you should be expecting one to make about 75 db during the high-speed cycle and 55 db during the regular cycle.

 70 db by contrast sounds about the same as a vacuum cleaner or conversation in a restaurant.